-You will have to take one or more knowledge tests, intersections, railroad crossings, curves, up and down depending on what class of license and what grades, single or multi-lane roads, streets, or endorsements you need.
-The CDL knowledge tests highways.
-The examiner will tell you where to drive. are all multiple choice and include:
+You will have to take one or more knowledge tests, depending on what class of license and what endorsements you need.
+The CDL knowledge tests include:

 The general knowledge test, taken by all applicants.

-The passenger transport test, taken by all bus driver for each endorsement. applicants.
-The passenger transport skills test must be taken and passed by all applicants in order to obtain this endorsement.
+The passenger transport test, taken by all bus driver applicants.